Preparing Wood for Your Wood Stove

 Splitting wood requires more skill than any other step in preparing stove wood.
-To do a good job, you must become fairly skilled (accurate) at swinging a splitting maul.
+To do a good job, you must become fairly skilled — that is to say, accurate — at swinging a splitting maul.
 You must also become skilled at interpreting the knots and cracks in a piece of wood to determine where to hit a log for the best results and with the least amount of effort.

-There are a number of splitting tools on the market today.
-For limited production (less than 10 cords per year), studies have shown the best results are achieved with a standard 8-pound splitting maul.
+Several splitting tools are on the market today.
+For limited production (less than 10 cords a year), studies have shown the best results are achieved with a standard 8-pound splitting maul.

-It is also important to have a splitting block.
-One suggestion is to treat the block with a wood preservative and bury it with the top protruding about one inch above the ground (Figure 2).
+You will also need a splitting block.
+One suggestion is to treat the block with a wood preservative and bury it with the top protruding about 1 inch above the ground (Figure 2).
 Another idea is to use two auto tires.
 Placing the tires over the block holds wood pieces in an upright position and prevents split pieces of wood from flying off.

 Bury the splitting block so that it protrudes about 1 inch above ground.

 Before starting to split the wood, decide on a maximum single cross-section dimension (Figure 3).
-It is probably a good idea to make this dimension slightly less than the smallest dimension of your stove door.
-Let's assume that a 6-inch maximum splitting dimension has been selected.
-This means that all round pieces greater than six and up to 12 inches in diameter should be split into four or more equally sized pieces.
-It is also a good idea to split pieces less than 6 inches in diameter because this increases the exposed area of the wood.
-Thus, wood dries faster and burns better.
-Pieces three inches and smaller should be used unsplit.
+Ideally, this dimension should be slightly smaller than the smallest dimension of your stove door.
+For example, if a 6-inch maximum splitting dimension has been selected, all round pieces greater than 6 and up to 12 inches in diameter should be split into four or more equally sized pieces.
+It is a good idea to split pieces less than 6 inches in diameter because this increases the exposed area of the wood.
+The greater the surface area, the faster wood dries and the better it burns.
+Pieces 3 inches and smaller should be used unsplit.
 Pieces wider than 12 inches need splitting off at the outside edge (Figure 4).
 Split the remaining core piece so the chunks do not exceed the maximum size specified.

 Before splitting your wood into bolts, decide on the maximum single cross section dimension.